Eije1/Oloche-AI-Cardiologist-ECG-Arrhythmia-Classifier/README.md

    Custom CSS: I wrote extensive CSS to create a dark-themed and visually cohesive UI, overriding Gradio's default styles;

 5. **Model Deployment & Sharing**
-   Hugging Face Spaces: The platform used to host and share the live, interactive demo of your project for free.
+   *Hugging Face Spaces:* The platform used to host and share the live, interactive demo of your project for free.
-   Git: For version control, managing the project files, and pushing the code to the Hugging Face Space repository.
+   *Git:* For version control, managing the project files, and pushing the code to the Hugging Face Space repository.

-5. **Development Environment & Tools**
-   Jupyter Notebook / VS Code / PyCharm: (Implied) The IDE or editor used for development and debugging.
-   PIP: The package manager for installing and managing all Python dependencies.

-7. **Data Source & Benchmarking**
+6. **Data Source & Benchmarking**
-   MIT-BIH Arrhythmia Database: The gold-standard, publicly available dataset from PhysioNet used for training and evaluating the model.
-This is a critical component of my work.
+   *MIT-BIH Arrhythmia Database:* The gold-standard, publicly available dataset from PhysioNet used for training and evaluating the model.

 ##  Model Architecture